N02870941/mazes/docs/README.md

 Deciding on a heuristic function is highly dependent on the nature of the problem.
 For example, for a grid where diagonal movement is allowed, the straight-line (euclidian) distance is a good choice.

-However, for grids where only lateral movement is allowed euclidian almost always **underestimates**.
+However, for grids where only lateral movement is allowed euclidian almost always **underestimates** because we cannot actually ever go in a straight line.
 This is okay, as it will still lead to an optimal solution, but because it consistently underestimates, we will branch out very far and explore many more options than necessary.
 A better heuristic is manhattan distance.

 Manhattan distance is essentially creating a triangle between two points and instead of taking the length of the hypotenuse (euclidian distance), we sum the lengths of the other two sides.
 It can also be seen as follows: